apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>select instance of corresponding role for backup, role are:</p>
+<p>Specifies the instance of the corresponding role for backup.
+The roles can be:</p>
 <ul>
-<li>the name of Leader/Follower/Leaner for Consensus component.</li>
+<li>Leader, Follower, or Leaner for the Consensus component.</li>
-<li>primary or secondary for Replication component.</li>
+<li>Primary or Secondary for the Replication component.</li>
 </ul>
-<p>finally, invalid role of the component will be ignored.
+<p>Invalid roles of the component will be ignored.
+For example, if the workload type is Replication and the component&rsquo;s replicas is 1,
-such as if workload type is Replication and component&rsquo;s replicas is 1, the secondary role is invalid. and it also will be ignored when component is Stateful/Stateless. the role will be transformed to a role LabelSelector for BackupPolicy&rsquo;s target attribute.</p>
+the secondary role is invalid.
+It will also be ignored when the component is Stateful or Stateless.</p>
+<p>The role will be transformed into a role LabelSelector for the BackupPolicy&rsquo;s target attribute.</p>
 </td>
 </tr>
 <tr>